Poinsettia Fertilization in Greenhouses

 Poinsettia crop that has been properly cared for.
+Source: Premier Tech

 Before selecting fertilizer(s) for your poinsettia crop, test the water.
-The fertilizer program should consider the alkalinity of the water as it has a major influence on the growing medium's pH.
+The fertilizer program should consider the alkalinity of the water, as it has a major influence on the growing medium's pH.

-Experts also suggest using fertilizers with higher levels of nitrate to grow a tone plant vs. higher ratios of ammonium that can cause stretching.
+Experts also suggest using fertilizers with higher levels of nitrate to grow a toned plant instead of higher ratios of ammonium that can cause stretching.
 Remember that higher levels of phosphorus (more than 30 ppm P) have been found to cause more stretching than ammonium.

-If the water source does not have sufficient calcium, then a cal-mag fertilizer can be used (keep in mind this will cause the growing medium's pH to rise), and if this is not sufficient, then 15-0-15 could be rotated with another acidic fertilizer.
+If the water source does not have sufficient calcium, then a cal-mag fertilizer can be used (keep in mind this will cause the growing medium's pH to rise).
+If this is not sufficient, then 15-0-15 could be rotated with another acidic fertilizer.

 Growers have also used calcium nitrate foliar feeds at rates of 300-400 ppm nitrogen, once per week.
 Calcium application is most critical during bract formation as they are most sensitive to bract edge burn, which is often caused by calcium deficiency.

 Bract edge burn on poinsettia caused by calcium deficiency.
+Source: Premier Tech

 Extra magnesium can be supplied with a cal-mag fertilizer or by using Epsom salts.
 Epsom salts can be mixed with most fertilizers that do not contain calcium or can be applied at higher rates, once per week.
 See Table 1 for application rates of Epsom salts when applied at an injection ratio of 1:100.